 Deadline: December 1, 2017

-To enter or to get more details, visit the contest webpage My Story in numbers!
+For more details, visit the contest webpage: My Story in numbers!

-Our new monthly blog Connecting Stats, Stories and People features compelling interviews with key data users and stakeholders on how, together, we tell Canada's story in numbers.
-To mark Canada 150 throughout 2017, the blog will feature the views of historians, genealogists, academics, students, and other experts.
+Our monthly blog Connecting Stats, Stories and People featured compelling interviews with key data users and stakeholders on how, together, we continue to tell Canada's story in numbers.
+To mark Canada 150 throughout 2017, the blog featured the views of historians, genealogists, academics, students, and other experts.

 - January 2018 – The next generation of storytellers and statisticians: The winners of our Canada 150 contest